By Nicole Druckman

 - How do we handle insensitive comments that challenge Jake’s legitimacy as a Jewish person (e.g., we have been asked at times if Jake is really Jewish)?

-Making connections via Project Esther has enabled us to realize we are not the only ones pondering these types of questions.
-Project Esther programming and the resultant social interactions in fact have helped us learn that these the challenges can be seen as opportunities to grow and embrace all that is our son and form what we think is a perfectly blended family.
+Making connections via JCFS' Adoption and Infertility Support has enabled us to realize we are not the only ones pondering these types of questions.
+Various programming and the resultant social interactions in fact have helped us learn that these challenges can be seen as opportunities to grow and embrace all that is our son and form what we think is a perfectly blended family.

-As family needs and involvement change, Project Esther continues to offer an array of relevant, timely and thought-provoking programming.
-Just recently, I went to Project Esther’s first book club, where we discussed the remarkable novel “The Tea Girl of Hummingbird Lane” by Lisa See that chronicles Chinese adoption from the point of view of the birth mother, side-by-side with a story about her daughter as she grows up in California.
-I also have the honor of serving on Project Esther’s Advisory Board, a group of adoptive parents, Jewish communal professionals, and area adoption and infertility professionals who advise and provide support to the program’s director and activities.
-In addition, just knowing that Project Esther exists and that the Chicago Jewish community finds it a worthy investment is critical for us.
+As our family needs and involvement change, we will still turn to JCFS for programming and support.
+JCFS Adoption and Infertility Support continues to offer an array of relevant, timely and thought-provoking programming.
+Recently, I went to Adoption and Infertility Support’s first book club, where we discussed the remarkable novel “The Tea Girl of Hummingbird Lane” by Lisa See; the book chronicles Chinese adoption from the point of view of the birth mother, side-by-side with a story about her daughter as she grows up in California.
+I also have the honor of serving on adoption and infertility support’s Advisory Board, a group of adoptive parents, Jewish communal professionals, and area adoption and infertility professionals who advise and provide support to the program’s director and activities.
+In addition, just knowing that Adoption and Infertility Support exists and that the Chicago Jewish community finds it a worthy investment is critical for us.
 It provides a feeling of legitimacy and belonging to diverse Jewish families like ours.

-In closing, I am grateful to JCFS and Project Esther: The Chicago Jewish Adoption Network for being an incredible source of support and community resource to me and my family.
-Seventeen years ago, we underwent one of the most significant events of my life when we chose to adopt our son internationally.
-I thank Project Esther for helping us as we travel on this extraordinary journey.
+In closing, I am grateful to JCFS Chicago's adoption and infertility programming and services for being an incredible source of support and community resource to me and my family.
+Eighteen years ago, we underwent one of the most significant events of my life when we chose to adopt our son internationally.
+I thank Adoption and Infertility Support for helping us as we travel on this extraordinary journey.

-As part of the JCFS family of services, Project Esther supports, strengthens, educates and connects diverse Jewish adoptive and prospective adoptive families with services and programs in their communities.
-Project Esther also supports and embraces individuals who are struggling with fertility issues and exploring assisted reproductive options.
+As part of the JCFS Chicago family of services, Adoption and Infertility Support strengthens, educates, and connects diverse Jewish adoptive and prospective adoptive families with services and programs in their communities.
+Adoption and Infertility Support also helps and embraces individuals who are struggling with fertility issues and exploring assisted reproductive options.
 For more information, please contact Marsha Raynes at 847.745.5408.